KeesTucker/husk/README.md

 ﻿# husk: Open-Source ECU Calibration for Motorbikes

 husk is a free, open-source ECU calibration application designed for reverse-engineering and recalibrating modern motorbikes.
-This project is currently focused on teh Husqvarna 701 (2018).
+This project is currently focused on the Husqvarna 701 (2018).

 ### WARNING!